Gimanes/decipherer/README.md

 # status:

-decipherer is in development and not yet ready to use other ciphers, but the substitution cipher is fully implemented and ready to use.
+decipherer is in development and not yet ready to be used by anyone.

 # usage: